jed/fab/README.md

 we can use this information to return any of the following:

-- a number (such as `404`), which will invoke the appropriate status handler
+- a number (such as `404`), which will invoke the appropriate status handler,
-- an object (such as `{ "Location": "http://nodejs.org" }`), which is used to set response headers
+- an object (such as `{ "Location": "http://nodejs.org" }`), which is used to set response headers,
-- a string (such as `"hello!"`), which gets written as the response body
+- a string (such as `"hello!"`), which gets written as the response body, or
 - an array containing any or all of the above, which lets us return full responses like this:

     ( fab )